Updated for 2019.

-Although there are some definite benefits to using saline implants for breast augmentation (like the fact that they can be placed with slightly smaller incisions and are a bit less expensive than their silicone gel counterparts),* many women avoid saline implants because they are concerned they might have visible implant rippling.
+Although there are some definite benefits to using saline implants for breast augmentation (like the fact that they can be placed with slightly smaller incisions and are a bit less expensive than their silicone gel counterparts), many women avoid saline implants because they are concerned they might have visible implant rippling.

 The Benefits of Overfilling

 Unlike silicone gel implants, saline implants don’t come in set sizes.
 Instead, implants are approved for use within a (small) range of volumes.
 Because of this, all manufacturers of saline breasts implants allow for some leeway as far as filling is concerned, and overfilling by up to 10 percent is considered both safe and reasonable.

-Bigger breast implants aren’t always better, and it’s important to choose implants that are proportionate to your frame and the rest of your body in order to ensure very natural-looking results.* More importantly, overfilling implants too much voids the manufacturers’ warranty for use, and is not recommended.
+Bigger breast implants aren’t always better, and it’s important to choose implants that are proportionate to your frame and the rest of your body in order to ensure very natural-looking results.
+More importantly, overfilling implants too much voids the manufacturers’ warranty for use, and is not recommended.

 If you’re interested in saline implants but have concerns about implant wrinkles, be sure to check with your surgeon to see if a little overfilling might just be the solution you’re looking for.